-Dad wants his little girl safe11 May 2006
+Dad wants his little girl safe 11 May 2006 By HALEY LYNCH

 GIVE LIFE: Organ donation crusader Andy Tookey with his daughter Katie.
 Tookey has been campaigning to change NZ's donor system since Katie was diagnosed with a rare liver disease.
 The bill he helped draft had its first reading in Parliament last week.